desivar/WDD-330-My-Portfolio/README.md

 </div>

+🌟 I'm pursuing a bachelor's degree in software development at BYU-Idaho!
 🌟 Aesthetic enthusiast
 🌟 Software Developer | Web Designer
 🌟 Lover of all things corlorful, pastel, animated, and engaging! 🎨✨